gerardog/gsudo/README.md

 ## 💵 Please support gsudo 💵

 > If you are more productive thanks to gsudo, please consider [sponsoring gsudo](https://github.com/gerardog/gsudo/wiki/Sponsor-gsudo).
-I dedicated my free time for months making this project.
-> Also to provide a signed application, I have paid each year for an Open-Source code-signing certificate.
+> Also help support the costs of the yearly renewal for code-signing certificate.

 ## Features